navipartner/docs/content/en/docs/ecommerce/shopify/reference/shopify_store/index.md

   docs:
     parent: ""
     identifier: "shopify_store-c2a39488e4b4a87853e0a2d025d69897"
-weight: 323
+weight: 324
 toc: true
 type: docs
 ---

 A separate Shopify Store needs to be set up in Business Central for each Shopify shop you want to integrate with.
 You can do so from the **Shopify Integration Setup** administrative section, or you can find the **Shopify Stores** administrative section with the Business Central search function.

 The **Shopify Store** page contains store-specific settings.
-You can select whether the integration is enabled with the store and then pick the integration areas you want to use for the store.
+You can select whether the integration is enabled with the store, and then pick the integration areas you want to be covered.

   ![shopify_store](images/shopify_store.PNG)